African American Rhinoplasty Overview

 - The nose will need to be irrigated after one week.

-During your consultation with Dr. Kulbersh, you will spend a significant amount of time discussing your goals for your rhinoplasty nose job.
+During your consultation with Dr. Kulbersh, you will spend a substantial amount of time discussing your goals for your nose job.
 Dr. Kulbersh will ask you questions about your lifestyle and health history to make sure you are a good candidate for nose surgery.
 Additionally, he will evaluate your health status, examine your face and discuss surgery options.
 Finally, he will answer all of your questions and address your concerns about the surgery and your likely outcomes.

 This is typically one of the first questions Dr. Kulbersh receives from his patients.
-Everyone heals differently, but a good rule of thumb is that 60-70% of the swelling will be gone after three weeks and the remaining will continue to resolve over the first year.
+Everyone heals differently, but a good rule of thumb is that 60-70% of the swelling will be gone after three weeks, and the remaining will continue to resolve over the first year.
 Typically, swelling may be worse in the open approach or in patients that have the nasal bones broken during the procedure.

 The nose heals slowly, but after the first month, one should get a good appreciation of the final result.
 The final result is best appreciated around one year after surgery.

 Nose job recovery generally lasts between 1-2 weeks.
 The patient will wear a splint on the nose for protection for the first week.
 Most patients can return to work or other daily activities, within moderation, 7-10 days after surgery.